Grigori Perelman: Possible withdrawal from mathematics

 In 2014, Russian media reported that Perelman was working in the field of nanotechnology in Sweden.
-However, shortly afterwards, he was spotted again in his native hometown of Saint Petersburg.
+Shortly thereafter, however, he was spotted again in his native hometown of Saint Petersburg.
+Russian media speculated that he periodically visits his sister in Sweden, while living in Saint Petersburg and taking care of his elderly mother.

 Perelman and the media

 Perelman has avoided journalists and other members of the media.
-Masha Gessen, author of the mathematician's biography Perfect Rigour: A Genius and the Mathematical Breakthrough of the Century, was unable to meet him.
+Masha Gessen, author of a biography about Perelman, Perfect Rigour: A Genius and the Mathematical Breakthrough of the Century, was unable to meet him.

-A Russian documentary about Perelman in which his work is discussed by several leading mathematicians including Mikhail Gromov was released in 2011 under the title "Иноходец. Урок Перельмана" ("Maverick: Perelman's Lesson").

-In April 2011, Aleksandr Zabrovsky, producer of "President-Film" studio, claimed to have held an interview with Perelman and agreed to shoot a film about him, under the tentative title The Formula of the Universe.
-Zabrovsky says that in the interview, Perelman explained why he rejected the one million dollar prize.

-A number of journalists believe that Zabrovky's interview is most likely a fake, pointing to contradictions in statements supposedly made by Perelman.

-The writer Brett Forrest briefly interacted with Perelman in 2012.

 A reporter who had called him was told: "You are disturbing me.
 I am picking mushrooms."

+A Russian documentary about Perelman in which his work is discussed by several leading mathematicians, including Mikhail Gromov, Ludwig Faddeev, Anatoly Vershik, Gang Tian, John Morgan and others was released in 2011 under the title "Иноходец. Урок Перельмана" ("Maverick: Perelman's Lesson").

+In April 2011, Aleksandr Zabrovsky, producer of President-Film studio, claimed to have held an interview with Perelman and agreed to shoot a film about him, under the tentative title The Formula of the Universe.
+Zabrovsky said that in the interview, Perelman explained why he rejected the one million dollar prize.
+A number of journalists believe that Zabrovsky's interview is most likely a fake, pointing to contradictions in statements supposedly made by Perelman.

+The writer Brett Forrest briefly interacted with Perelman in 2012.